steqeq/0000/docs/conceptual/using-gpu-sanitizer.md

 * `halt_on_error=0/1 default 1`.

-This tells the ASAN runtime to halt the application immediately after detecting and reporting an addressing error.
+This tells the ASan runtime to halt the application immediately after detecting and reporting an addressing error.
 The default makes sense because the application has entered the realm of undefined behavior.
 If the developer wishes to have the application continue anyway, this option can be set to zero.
 However, the application and libraries should then be compiled with the additional option `-fsanitize-recover=address`.
 Note that the ROCm optional ASan instrumented libraries are not compiled with this option and if an error is detected within one of them, but halt_on_error is set to 0, more undefined behavior will occur.

 * `detect_leaks=0/1 default 1`.